-If the violation continues after the timeframes specified in Section 10-5.1206 thirty (30) days from the date of notification, then the Director shall issue an order to comply requiring compliance that the violation be corrected or abated and that the operator come into compliance with the applicable law, regulation, or requirement.
-The order to comply shall be delivered by personal service or certified mail, with a copy sent to the Department.
-An order to comply issued pursuant to this Section shall take effect 30 days following the service of the order to comply unless within those 30 days the operator appeals the order and requests a hearing before the Planning Commission.
+If the violation continues afterthirty (30) days from the date of notification, then the Director shall issue an order requiring compliance.
 Said order shall be served upon the operator by certified mail, with a copy sent to the Department.
-The order shall specifically describe both the violation(s) and the remedial steps required for compliance.
 The order shall specify a time by which compliance must be completed, as determined by the Director.
-A reasonable amount of time shall be allowed to bring the operation into compliance, taking into account the seriousness of the violation, the potential harm to public health, safety, and the environment, and any good faith efforts to comply with the applicable requirements.
+A reasonable amount of time shall be allowed to bring the operation into compliance, taking into account the seriousness of the violation and any good faith efforts to comply with the applicable requirements.